Jerdph/DAT_SF_13/project/dat_project.md

 * Why you chose this project

-### April 26: First Draft Due
+### April 27: First Draft Due Before Class

-Zip up all files relevant to your project, and email them to Chetan.
 Your peers and instructors will provide feedback, according to [these guidelines](peer_review_guidelines.md).

 At a minimum, you should include:
 * Narrative of what you have done so far and what you are still planning to do, ideally in a format similar to the format of your final project paper